garysweaver/autolog/README.md

 Autolog
 =====

-Automatically log and do things with tracing events in Ruby more easily.
+_Before you start: a similar tool is now available in Ruby 2.0 called [TracePoint][tracepoint] (originally a [separate project][tracepoint_github]).
+You could also just use [set_trace_func][set_trace_func] directly.
+[Tracer][tracer] might be a good option if you want to see each line as it executes.
+And, a tree-formatted output similar to the `taw` format below is provided also by [Unroller][unroller]._

-To trace Ruby, you can just define `set_trace_func`.
-But, why not use fewer keystrokes to output debug information?
-And what about just logging certain sets of events?
-How about just:
+AutoLog allows you to automatically log and do things with tracing events in Ruby easily.
+To start tracing, you can do:

     autolog

-Or a block:
+With a block:

     autolog do
       # ...
     end

-Or a block outputting method calls and c-calls:
+With a block outputting method calls and c-calls:

     autolog :call, :c_call do
       # ...
     end

-Or a block specifying a different format/proc you can register:
+With a block specifying a different format/proc you can register:

     autolog format: :taw do
       # ...